semver-ts/semver-ts/src/formal-spec/index.md

 For a more detailed explanation and analysis of the impact of variance on these rules, see [**Appendix C: Variance in TypeScript**](../appendices/c-variance-in-typescript.md).

+## Notes

+[^variance]: For the purposes of this discussion, I will *assume* knowledge of variance, rather than explaining it.

+[^thanks-to-ryan]: Thanks to [Ryan Cavanaugh](https://github.com/RyanCavanaugh) of the TypeScript team for pointing out the various examples which motivated this discussion.

+[^satisficery]: Precisely because SemVer is a *sociological* and not only a *technical* contract, the problem is tractable: We define a breaking change as above, and accept the reality that some changes are not preventable (but may in many cases be mitigated or fixed automatically).
+This is admittedly unsatisfying, but we believe it [satisfices](https://www.merriam-webster.com/dictionary/satisfice) our constraints.